Lady Gaga: LGBTQ advocacy

 A bisexual woman, (Note: Gaga says that the song "Poker Face" was about her bisexuality, and she openly speaks about how her past boyfriends were uncomfortable with her sexual orientation.)
-Gaga has been actively supporting LGBTQ rights worldwide.
+Gaga has supported LGBTQ rights worldwide.
 She has attributed much of her early success as a mainstream artist to her gay fans and is considered a gay icon.
 Early in her career, Gaga had difficulty getting radio airplay, and stated: "The turning point for me was the gay community."
 She thanked FlyLife, a Manhattan-based LGBTQ marketing company which worked with her label Interscope at the time, in the liner notes of The Fame.
 One of her first televised performances was in May 2008 at the NewNowNext Awards, an awards show aired by the LGBTQ television network Logo.

 Gaga spoke at the 2009 National Equality March in Washington, D.C., to support the LGBTQ rights movement.
 She attended the 2010 MTV Video Music Awards accompanied by four gay and lesbian former members of the United States Armed Forces who had been unable to serve openly under the US military's "don't ask, don't tell" policy, which banned open homosexuality in the military.
 Gaga urged her fans via YouTube to contact their senators in an effort to overturn the policy.
 In September 2010, she spoke at a Servicemembers Legal Defense Network's rally in Portland, Maine.
 Following this event, The Advocate named her a "fierce advocate" for gays and lesbians.

 Gaga appeared at Europride, an international event dedicated to LGBTQ pride, in Rome in June 2011.
 She criticized the poor state of gay rights in many European countries and described gay people as "revolutionaries of love".
 Later that year, she was referenced by teenager Jamey Rodemeyer in the hours prior to his death, with Rodemeyer having tweeted "@ladygaga bye mother monster, thank you for all you have done, paws up forever".
 Rodemeyer's suicide prompted Gaga to meet with then-President Barack Obama to address anti-gay bullying in American schools.
 She later endorsed him during the 2012 US presidential election.
 In 2011, Gaga was also ordained as a minister by the Universal Life Church Monastery allowing her to officiate the wedding of two female friends.